December 5, 2024

 Signs of Fungal Infections:

-• Yellowing around the edges of the spots.
+• Yellow the edges on the spots.

 The Fix: